hanrichard/bus-report-test/README.md

 ### Description

-Using React and Typescript, to create a bus report page
+Using React and Typescript, to create a bus report page to show the buses' status.

 ### What's in the project

-Client provides the front-end to view bus reporrt from json
+Client provides the front-end app to view bus report data from the JSON file

 ### Tech stacks